hbctraining/main/README.md

 | [Introduction to the command-line interface (shell)](https://hbctraining.github.io/Intro-to-Shell/) | 1 day | None |
 | [Introduction to R](https://hbctraining.github.io/Intro-to-R/) | 1.5 days | None |

+  ***Clicking on the topic name in the table will take you to the online materials for this workshop.***

 **Introduction to command-line interface (Unix/shell/Linux/bash):**